samuelpacris5-coder/PyVoiceAI/README.md

 The modules used in the project are as follows:

-pyttsx3 module Python text-to-speech module datetime module for getting date and time speech_recognition module For SpeechRecognition using google wikipedia module for searching wikipedia webbrowser module for web based search on a browser(usually chrome) os module for getting operating system functions smtplib module for sending the E-Mail pyjokes module for getting jokes pyautogui module for performing GUI based functions like taking screenshot psutil module for getting CPU and battery status
+1. pyttsx3 module Python text-to-speech module
+2. datetime module for getting date and time
+3. speech_recognition module For SpeechRecognition using google
+4. wikipedia module for searching wikipedia
+5. webbrowser module for web based search on a browser(usually chrome)
+6. OS module for getting operating system functions
+7. smtplib module for sending the E-Mail
+8. pyjokes module for getting jokes
+9. pyautogui module for performing GUI based functions like taking screenshot
+10. psutil module for getting CPU and battery status